 - Lastly, stir in the Poppy Seeds

-- Fill your Muffin Cases and bake for 12 to 15 minutes or until golden and the tip of a knife comes out clean.
+- Fill your Muffin Cases and bake for about 15 minutes or until golden and the tip of a knife comes out clean.

 Make sure you used Muffin Cases/Liners to avoid the muffins sticking to the pan.
 I used some cute Yellow Muffin Liners to go with the Lemon theme!